 2017 was a great year and I had a one man show at the Tobacco Factory in Bristol and made 26 work in progress Moomin Models for Moomin Valley, a new series to be out in the near future.

-2018 is going to be fun, I'm making little sculptures of my characters from my paintings as well as having three shows planned.
+2018 has been fun, I've make little sculptures of my characters in my paintings as well as showing my work in several venues.

 I show my work in Bar's, Cafe's and Restaurants through out the South of England.
 I love people seeing my paintings and hearing them laugh.
 It's important to me for my work to be shown where people are, for them to see my work by chance and hopefully be delighted by them.